15 Best Platforms For Bloggers

 Pros

-- Drupal is a flexible and scalable open-source CMS suitable for large, complex websites.
+- Highly flexible and scalable for large, complex websites.

 Cons